Skip to content

 Acidity

 Acidity is to coffee as dryness is to wine, so coffees without acidity tend to taste flat and dull, like flat soda.
-Darker roasts tend to have flattened acidity.
-Acidity is best observed on the first taste.
+Darker roasts tend to have flattened acidity, while lighter roasts may showcase more acidic and brighter notes.

 Body